LukeShortCloud/simpler_things_extras/stre_pc_guide.md

 ### Design Your Character

 Figure out who your character is, their desires, and their backstory.
-For tips, refer to [this guide](https://github.com/ekultails/lifepages/blob/master/src/games/tabletop.rst#character-creation).
+For tips, refer to the [Life Pages TTRPGs Character Creation guide](https://github.com/ekultails/lifepages/blob/master/src/games/tabletop.rst#character-creation).